ADMISSION POLICIES FOR ACADEMIC YEAR 2017 - 2018

 It is understood that successful applicants should have graduated with their respective AB/BS degree without issue prior to enrollment.

 - Freshmen slots are limited and therefore highly competitive.
 As a rule, scholastic standing and NMAT performance are given the biggest weight when narrowing the probable candidates for admission.
 Hence, to have a good head start, the applicant must present a scholastic performance recorded average of at least 2.00/B+/86%, WITH NO FAILURES before the period of application; and a National Medical Admission Test (NMAT) score of at least eighty-fifth percentile (85%ile).

 **No appeal for reconsideration will be entertained for those who fail to submit the requisite application credentials once the results have been released.

 - In addition to the NMAT, the Faculty of Medicine and Surgery reserves the right to require other forms of diagnostic examination/s as may be deemed necessary to further assess the intellectual, psychological, moral, and physical competencies of the applicants, as a supplementary screening procedure.

 - English is the medium of instruction in the Faculty.
 Non-English speaking international applicants must present TOEFL/ESL results with a total TOEFL score of 93 (and its equivalent in ESL) with a minimum of 22 for Writing and Speaking in order to follow the program.
 In addition, international students and/or non-Filipino (non-Tagalog) speaking applicants must learn to speak Filipino as an eventual requirement for second-year to fourth-year levels as they undergo actual patient encounters in the hospital wards and in the ambulatory clinics.

-All required certificates of good moral character must be submitted on or before the end of the application period.
+- Certificates of good moral character should come from the following: All required certificates of good moral character must be submitted on or before the end of the application period.
 No other written/verbal endorsements from individuals other than the above listed will be counted in favor of the applicant.